ToineSayan/wikivitals-lvl5-04-2022/README.md

 ## Description of the dataset

 This dataset was created from [Wikipedia's vital level 5 articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) (retrieved from [an archive dated April 01, 2022 (no more available from this website)](https://dumps.wikimedia.org/enwiki/)).
 It is a **corpus of documents** with an **underlying graph structure**.
-Each document is associated with a set of 3 labels that form a path in **a label hierarchy**, thus defining **labeling at various levels of granularity**.
+Each document is associated with a set of 3 labels that form a path in **a hierarchy of topics**, thus defining **labeling at various levels of granularity**.

 ## Potential applications